MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-phone-authenticate.md

 ## Configure sign-in using FIDO2 security keys

+> [!NOTE]
-**Note:** Passwordless sign-in on Surface Hub using FIDO2 security keys requires the Windows 10 Team 2020 Update.
+>  Passwordless sign-in on Surface Hub using FIDO2 security keys requires the Windows 10 Team 2020 Update.

+> [!IMPORTANT]
-**Important:** Surface Hub only supports USB security keys.
+> Surface Hub only supports USB security keys.

 You can also sign into Surface Hub using a FIDO2 security key provided by your organization.

-To configure sign-in using a security key:
+### To configure sign-in using a security key:

 1. On your PC, go to your [https://myprofile.microsoft.com/](https://myprofile.microsoft.com/) page and sign in to your work or school account.